 In addition to these requirements, you must be able to show that you can travel, and evidence your travel history from the past five years.
 You will also need to provide a criminal record certificate from any country you have lived in for 12 months or more over the past 10 years if your job involves working with vulnerable people, and applicants from certain listed countries will have to show tuberculosis test results.

 How can the Immigration Solicitors at Wilford Smith support me with my Tier 2 (General) Visa application?

 Whatever sector you intend to work in, our immigration teams at Wilford Smith can work with you from the earliest stage of your application to make sure that you and your family satisfy all of UKVI's requirements so that your application is processed as quickly as possible.
 We will assist you in obtaining a Certificate of Sponsorship as well as helping you to negotiate the UK's points-based application system.
 With a comprehensive knowledge of the legal requirements associated with working in the UK under a Tier 2 (General) Visa, we can offer much-needed advice on supplying documents to evidence your compliance with these requirements.
 Once your application has been submitted, our lawyers will oversee any ongoing correspondence with immigration authorities and keep you up-to-date with any developments.

 Contact our Immigration Lawyers in Sheffield and London

 Wilford Smith's experienced Immigration Solicitors are based in Sheffield and London, and advise clients throughout England and Wales.
+Find out more information on our fees here.
 Whatever your circumstances, you can be sure that we will provide you with the best possible legal advice in a clear, straight-forward, jargon-free manner.
 Contact us today on 01709 828 044 to find out how we can help.